exposit/dw-playbooks/_posts/2018-01-13-the-peerless-fighter.md

 source: google+
 source-url: https://plus.google.com/+AlexNorris/posts/hNoDXgjAZnt

-description: '"...a Fighter variant that was more about knowing how to use your gear than about being strong or having a special sword..."'
+excerpt: '"...a Fighter variant that was more about knowing how to use your gear than about being strong or having a special sword..."'

 categories:
 - fighter